Guest bedroom - Renovation project, Cambridge

 Small Bedroom Adjacent to the Landing

 As an interior designer based in Cambridge, I approached this small bedroom with a focus on creating impact through precision and personality.
-The space is compact, so every element had to be carefully considered—from furniture placement to material selection.
+Because the space is compact, every element needed to be carefully considered — from furniture placement to material selection.

-To complete the scheme, we selected a roman blind fabric from Larsan that beautifully ties the room together.
+To complete the scheme, we selected a roman blind fabric from Larsan that ties the room together.
 Its subtle texture and tone echo the wallpaper’s richness while adding softness to the window treatment.
-The blind not only enhances the overall palette but also adds a layer of refinement and privacy.
+The blind enhances the palette while providing refinement and privacy.

 Previous